Rotator Cuff Injury Treatment Singapore

 MBBS (SINGAPORE) MMED (ORTHO) FRCS ED (ORTH)

-A rotator cuff tear is a rupture of the sleeve of tendons (rotator cuff) surrounding the ball your shoulder joint (which comprises a ball and socket joint).
+A rotator cuff tear is a rupture of the sleeve of tendons (rotator cuff) surrounding the ball of your shoulder joint (which comprises a ball and socket joint).
 The rotator cuff tendons connect muscles of the shoulder blade to the upper arm bone (humerus).
 These muscles, in turn, provide stability and mobility to your shoulders.

 What is a Rotator Cuff Tear?

-It is estimated that up to 2/3 of patients in their 60s with rotator cuff tears may not be symptomatic.
+It is estimated that up to 2/3 of patients in their 60s with rotator cuff injuries may not be symptomatic.
 The remaining 1/3 of patients seek help because of pain in their shoulders, especially during movements of their arms at their shoulders.

 What Causes Rotator Cuff Tear?